Montandalar/ScaleImpTcl/README.md

 Prerequisites: tclkit, sdx; Optional: Make, GNU autotools, fossil

-The process in general is to:
+The cross-platform build process in general is to:
 1. Build or download a pre-build from the kitcreator project.
 2. Download sdx.
-2. Run the build script, which will use sdx with tclkit to build ScaleImp into a starkit which will be a statically linked executable for your platform.
+3. Run the build script, which will use sdx with tclkit to build ScaleImp into a starkit which will be a statically linked executable for your platform.

+This portable, statically linked executable won't appear in any start menus.
+Installable ScaleImp is only supported on Linux for now.

 #### Windows

 Prerequisites are:
-* Tclkit - basis of a standalone tcl/tk program
+* tclkit - basis of a standalone Tcl/Tk program
 * sdx - tool for packing ScaleImp into tclkit
 * ResourceHacker - used to update the icons inside tclkit
 * Optionaly: UPX - will reduce the final program's size